 Cases of diversion

-Several cases of diversion have been reported in Indonesia, of which at least 3 included ammunition (Table 2).
+Several cases of diversion have been reported in Indonesia, at least three of which included ammunition.

 Year | Location | Description |